rbisdorff/Digraph3/docSphinx/tutorial.rst

    Graphviz drawing of the 9-tiles rating result

-Considering, now, the large amount of missing data (27.3%, see :numref:`stSpPerfTab` Line 9), how confident is our *rating-by-ranking* result above?
+Considering, now, the large amount of missing data (27.3%, see :numref:`stSpPerfTab` Line 9), how confident is this *rating-by-ranking* result?
 Let us therfore inspect the *Copeland* ranking underlying bipolar-valued outranking digraph.

 Inspecting the bipolar-valued outranking digraph ................................................

-We say that University *x* **outranks** (resp. **is outranked by**) University *y* in enrolment quality when there exists a *majority* (resp. a *minority*) of valuated disciplines showing a **greater or equal** average enrolment quality score.
+We say that University *x* **outranks** (resp. **is outranked by**) University *y* in enrolment quality when there exists a *majority* (resp. a *minority*) of valuated subjects showing a **greater or equal** average enrolment quality score.
 To compute these outranking situations, we use the :py:class:`outrankingDigraphs.BipolarOutrankingDigraph` constructor.

 .. code-block:: pycon
    :name: outrankings